CDSoft/luax/doc/src/luax.md

 `bang` must be run before `ninja` to change the compilation options.

-`lua tools/bang.lua` can be used instead of [bang](https://cdelord.fr/bang) if it is not installed.
+`lua tools/bang.luax` can be used instead of [bang](https://cdelord.fr/bang) if it is not installed.

 The default compilation options are `fast` and `zig`.

-Zig is downloaded by the ninja file. gcc and clang must be already installed.
+Zig is downloaded by the ninja file or `bootstrap.sh`. gcc and clang must be already installed.

 These options can also be given to the bootstrap script.
 E.g.: `./bootstrap.sh small strip`.